Navjot36/ExamPractice-250318/Markdown.md

 Select your USB drive in the "Device" list.
 Use the "Select" button to choose the download ISO.
 Choose the appropriate "Partition scheme" based on your system.
-Clisk "Start" and wait for the process to complete.
+Click "Start" and wait for the process to complete.